-The goal standard of dietary measurement is tracking actual behavior over a long period of time.
+The gold standard of dietary measurement is tracking actual behavior over a long period of time.
 However, this is not possible for all researchers or research contexts.
 We need more validation studies to identify additional ways of reliably tracking diet.
 In the meantime, use one of the other methods described above if this kind of data is not available to you.
 A large sample size determined by power analysis can compensate for higher variance in a measure, and strong study design reduces bias.
 If you need help creating that design, Faunalytics is here to help!
 Check out our research team’s virtual office hour.

 With demographic and personal data, it is particularly important to be cautious about what you collect and how the data will be stored.
 If you don’t need the information, don’t ask these questions as they are potentially sensitive.
 If you do ask them, give participants the option not to answer if you can.